 Music is for Everyone

 Music is good for your physical and mental health.
 Doctors say that just listening to music is good for you.
 The instant we are aware of music in the air, we can feel the effects.
 Whether tapping our foot in the store or dancing in the streets, the human being responds to music.
-While we are watching our favorite movie, the music can seem like its own character.
+While watching our favorite movie, the music can seem like its own character.
 Music can relax us.
 It can also inspire uneasy feelings.
-Some music has even been banned its effects we so feared.
+Some music has even been banned, its effects we so feared.
 Music is a powerful manipulator.
 We can use this power for health and self-expression if we learn how to play music.

 Playing Music = A Complete Activity

 Playing an instrument does have challenges, but I’ve learned how to make things easy.
-There is a confidence that grows as a result of playing or singing.
+There is confidence that grows as a result of playing or singing.
 I’ve seen it!
 Playing music will also elevate your mood.
 Even playing the blues will make you smile.

-E = mc2, Too Late is Relative
+E = mc2, Too Late is Relative.

 “It’s Not Over, Till It’s Over”